Therassist

 The priority for MVP was clear: build for the people I care about, on the devices they use.
 A focused scope meant faster rollout, real feedback sooner, and room to expand to more devices and more users from there.

-What Real Uses
+What Real Use

 Revealed